 Your-study contains a sufficient number of tools for organizing training and testing.
 Its main benefits are there is no installation/configuration required, the system is free, easy to use, and has English support as well.
 Its disadvantages are the impossibility of self-improvement, lack of SCORM support, and limited functionality.

-Your-study generally deserves a solid rating and is a good solution for small companies that want to organize staff training at no cost to purchase an LMS.
+Your-study generally deserves a solid rating and is a good LMS for small business that wants to organize staff training at no cost to purchase an LMS.

 LMS Software #11 – Auzmor